 Screenwriter Stuart Land

-An interview with screenwriter Stuart Land regarding the Screenplay Festival Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Stuart Land regarding the Table Read Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: When I'm writing, as opposed to doing other things, I write every day, 6 to 15 hours, seven days a week until the first draft is done.Q: Do you ever get writer's block?
+A: When I'm in writing mode, that is, working a particular project, I write every day, 6-15 hours, seven days a week.Q: Do you ever get writer's block?
 If so, how do you deal with that?

 A: I've lived in LA before for many years.
 I'd be happy to visit, but in this day and age, I see no reason to move back there.
 Of course, I might be persuaded with some nice digs in Malibu.Q: What's next?
 Are you working on a new script?

 A: I'm presently writing the third book in my ORIGINAL BLOOD vampire series.
 You can find all my books on Amazon.
 I'm also scripting a romantic comedy.

 Posted Wednesday, February 19, 2014